Stella187/Stella187/README.md

 - 👋 Hi, I’m Stephie👩🏽‍💻
-- 👀 I’m interested in Cybersecurity and Data Analysis and want to start in the tech industry
+- 👀 I’m interested in Software Develop want to start in the tech industry
-- 🌱 I’m currently learning SQL, API, CSS, HMTL, Javascript, Python, and hosting ...
+- 🌱 I’m currently learning SQL, API, CSS, HMTL, Javascript, Python, and react ...
 - 💌 check out my project for more
 -📫 How to reach me Stephieg187@gmail.com
 --->